Mid adult businessman with digital tablet having discussion with colleague by railing

 Companies that focus on supplier collaboration strategies can help sustainability remain at the forefront of their entire supplier ecosystems.
 Improved visibility up and down the value chain ultimately helps bolster resiliency and provides the information needed to help all ecosystem players achieve their sustainability goals.
 Here is how that might work: Multi-tier traceability enabled by integrative software can support regulatory requirements, mitigate risks and promote sustainability standards.
 In addition, a global connected ecosystem of diverse partners may serve as a risk reduction mechanism and a competitive and commercial advantage, providing organizations a better understanding of various market segments.
 Finally, a collaborative supply chain may provide economic and social benefits to communities in which the suppliers operate (e.g., GDP contribution, wages, jobs), including increased operational efficiency and return on investment per dollar spent.

 Case in point: A global apparel company collaborated with more than 40 of its suppliers to help identify and implement renewable water and energy-saving measures across several countries.
-Suppliers coinvested in supplier operations and integrated sustainable materials and processes from the outset, setting a new standard for eco-friendly products.
+Suppliers coinvested in their suppliers' operations and integrated sustainable materials and processes from the outset, setting a new standard for eco-friendly products.
 Through this collaborative effort, each supplier contributed its expertise, resulting in innovative products that are not only sustainable but also cost effective and market ready.

 Digitalization for synchronization